Overview

 FAQ

-What is RLHF and why did it become prominent?Reinforcement Learning from Human Feedback (RLHF) is a technique to incorporate human preferences into AI systems, originally used for hard-to-specify objectives.
-It became widely known through ChatGPT and the rapid progress of large language models (LLMs).
+What is RLHF and why did it emerge?Reinforcement Learning from Human Feedback (RLHF) is a technique to incorporate human preferences into AI systems, created to tackle problems that are hard to specify directly.
+It began in traditional RL domains and became widely known with ChatGPT and the rise of large language and foundation models.

-What are the three core steps in a canonical RLHF pipeline?(1) Train an instruction-following base model via supervised finetuning.
-(2) Collect human preference data and train a reward model.
-(3) Optimize the language model with an RL method using the reward model to score sampled responses.
+What are the three core steps in the RLHF pipeline?1) Train a language model to follow instructions (SFT/IFT).
+2) Collect human preference data and train a reward model.
+3) Optimize the language model with an RL-style objective using the reward model to rate sampled outputs.

 pro $24.99 per month